How to Become a Pro Scriptwriter: ULTIMATE Guide

 Obviously you can’t be a scriptwriter without writing.
 To some, wanting to be a scriptwriter might come from a desire for the prestige, success or intellectual label that comes with it.

 But if you don’t enjoy writing, what’s the point?
 You wouldn’t want to become a footballer without ever having kicked a ball.
-The only way to find this out is to write.
+The only way to find this out if you want to truly be a scriptwriter is to write.

-You might not even start out writing scripts but short stories, outlines or plays.
-Whatever you write, it’s important to try and get the feel of it.
+Whatever you write, as a budding scriptwriter it’s important to try and get the feel of it.
 In other words, build the muscle from your brain to your hand, helping translate the ideas in your head to words on the page.

 Thoughts On Writing: